 Each student is personally responsible for completing all requirements established for his or her degree by the University, the student's College or School and the department.
-It is the student's responsibility to inform him or herself of these requirements.
+It is the student's responsibility to understand these requirements.
 A student's academic advisor may not assume these responsibilities and may not substitute, waive, or exempt the student from any established requirement or academic standard.
-The University reserves the right to modify requirements at any time
+The University reserves the right to modify requirements at any time.